docsdeveloperdemo/nextra/docs/My new Documentation Content/Image Scan.md

 ## How do I use this function?

-The following code shows you how to use the `image.scan()` method to make all of the pixels in an image transparent:
+To use the `image.scan()` method, simply call it on an image object and pass in the desired parameters.
+For example, the following code will scan an image for the color red and make it transparent:

 ```
-const image = new Jimp(200, 200, 0xFFFFFFFF);
+const image = new Jimp("image.png");

 image.scan(0, 0, image.bitmap.width, image.bitmap.height, function (x, y, idx) {
+    const red = this.bitmap.data[idx + 0];
+    const green = this.bitmap.data[idx + 1];
+    const blue = this.bitmap.data[idx + 2];
+    const currentColor = Jimp.rgbaToInt(red, green, blue, 255);

+    // Calculate the color difference
+    const colorDiff = Jimp.colorDiff({ r: red, g: green, b: blue }, Jimp.intToRGBA(colorToReplace));

+    // If the color difference is less than the threshold, make it transparent
+    if (colorDiff <= colorThreshold) {
         this.bitmap.data[idx + 3] = 0; // Set alpha to 0 (transparent)
+    }
 });

-image.write("transparent.png");
 ```

-This code will create a new image that is 200 pixels wide and 200 pixels high.
-All of the pixels in the image will be transparent.
-The image will be saved to a file named "transparent.png".

 ## Conclusion

-The `image.scan()` method is a powerful tool for manipulating images.
-It allows you to perform a variety of operations on each pixel in an image, giving you complete control over the image's appearance.
+The `image.scan()` method is a powerful tool that can be used to achieve a variety of effects.
+By understanding how to use this method, you can create stunning images and graphics.